corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 If the transaction is missing any signatures without the corresponding public keys being passed in, a `SignaturesMissingException` is thrown.

-We can also choose to simply verify the signatures that are present:
+You can also choose to simply verify the signatures that are present:

 {{< tabs name="tabs-33" >}}
 {{% tab name="kotlin" %}}